 What Is Fabric Life Insurance?

-Fabric is an InsureTech life insurance company that allows applicants to complete the signup process online.
+Fabric is a life insurance company that allows applicants to complete the signup process online.
 Fabric removes the traditional system of agents and brokers from the equation.

 Fabric has a Trustpilot 4.8/5 rating out of 1,271 reviews.
 The company also has an A+ rating from the Better Business Bureau.